curobo.curobolib.kinematics module

 )

-This should be called only from inside the forward method
+This should be called only from either the setup_context or forward methods.

 If True, undefined grad tensors will be expanded to tensors full of zeros prior to calling the backward and jvp methods.